 Third, Jesus said, “Repent, for the kingdom of heaven has come near.”
 Repentance is key to the pursuit of our God.
 It is vital that we repent of things that used to be our obsessions.
 This clears the way so that we can pursue our God as our magnificent obsession, our “pearl of great price” as Jesus describes it.

 And as we repent, we like Paul will discover the irony of how loss brings gain.
 When we come to know Christ intimately, we willingly “lose” our “right” to be self-governing.
-In its place we gain eternal significance and the life of God Himself.
+In its place we gain the life of God Himself lived in us.
 We lay aside everything else to pursue an intimate love relationship with our God, and we find out that the life we gain excels any kind of life we were pursuing before.

-Repent, then, of all self-living.
-This sounds harsh, but it is not.
-It is freeing to us to give up anything that gets in the way of the absolute best life available.
+We repent, then, of all self-living.
+This sounds harsh, even painful, but it is not.
+It is freeing to us when we give up anything that gets in the way of the absolute best life available.
 Repent of the former things, forsake them, turn to Him to cleanse you of them, and you will find life as you have never had it before.

 Fourth, we press on by communing with the Holy Spirit daily.
 We cannot become intimate with anyone with whom we do not spend significant time.
 Carve out some solid, significant silence and solitude in your day.
 Something will have to go away – busyness and always having noise and visuals around you.
 Reduce or eliminate things that consume your attention and compete with the Holy Spirit in your life.
 Make white space in your life so that you can commune with your God often in your day.

 For me, that meant laying aside things like constant attention to media – TV, smart phone, news cycle, social media, and keeping the day filled with radio noise.
 This has freed up a lot of time for communion with my God.
-For me, it means committing time almost every morning to silence, listening to my God, journaling, and having conversation with Him all through the day.
-For me, it means calming the racing thoughts to slow down, turn inward to the Holy Spirit, and simply rest in His presence.
+For me, it means committing time almost every morning to silence, listening to my God and having conversation with Him all through the day.
+For me, it means calming the racing thoughts to slow down, turn inward to the Holy Spirit and simply rest in His presence.
 It is here that He speaks.
-It is here that He reveals Himself.
-This is how He directs my praying and cleanses my thinking and motives.

 Create space in your life to talk to your God often.
 Tell Him you love Him and want to know Him intimately.
 Ask Him to reveal Himself to you so that you might know Him.
 With your speaking to God, learn also to give time to listen in the silence.
 Turn your thoughts toward Him.
 Converse with Him about whatever comes to mind.
 This conversational communion with your God is true prayer.
 We know our God responds to such prayer, for Jeremiah tells us what God told him, “Call to me and I will answer you.
 I’ll tell you marvelous and wondrous things that you could never figure out on your own.”– Jeremiah 33:3